 Course Requirements and Assignments

-Bi-Weekly Research Cluster Exegesis Papers (5 over semester: 50%)
+Research Cluster Short Answer Questions (10 over semester: 60%)

 Each student must join a research cluster of roughly 5 other students.
-Each research cluster will be responsible for writing and posting a short 1-2 page (single-spaced) exeges paper to student bulletin boards.
+Each research cluster will be responsible for answering a set of weekly questions provided by the professor.